matthewsfitnesshelp-cmyk/matthews-fitness-privacy/README.md

-Privacy Policy for Matthews Fitness Effective Date: 12/27/2025

-1. Introduction Matthews Fitness ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how our mobile application collects, uses, and shares your personal information.

-2. Information We Collect To provide our fitness and nutrition tracking services, we may collect the following types of data:

-Personal Information: Name and Email address (collected via Google Sign-In).

-Health & Fitness Data: Weight, height, date of birth, gender, activity levels, nutrition logs, and workout history.

-User Content: Photos you take of food or menus for AI analysis.
-These images are processed temporarily and are not used to train public AI models.

-Device Information: App crash logs and performance data to help us fix bugs.

-3. How We Use Your Data We use your data to:

-Calculate daily calorie and macro targets.

-Generate personalized workout plans and meal suggestions.

-Sync your progress across devices using cloud storage.

-Analyze food images using AI technology.

-4. Third-Party Services We do not sell your data.
-However, we use trusted third-party services to operate the app:

-Google Firebase: Used for secure authentication, database storage, and crash reporting.

-Google Gemini API: Used to process text and images for nutrition analysis and workout generation.

-OpenFoodFacts: Used to retrieve nutrition data from barcodes.

-5. Health Disclaimer Matthews Fitness provides general health and fitness information for educational purposes only.
-It does not provide medical advice and is not a substitute for professional care.
-Always consult a qualified professional regarding medical or health-related decisions.

-6. Estimates & Results Nutrition values, activity guidance, and goal timelines are estimates based on user-provided information and available data.
-Results are not guaranteed and may vary by individual.
-By using this app, you acknowledge that you are responsible for your own health decisions.

-7. Data Retention & Deletion We retain your data as long as your account is active.
-You may request the complete deletion of your account and all associated data at any time by contacting us at: Email: MatthewsFitnessHelp@gmail.com

-8. Changes to This Policy We may update this policy from time to time.
-Your continued use of the app constitutes acceptance of any changes.
+Privacy Policy for Matthews Fitness
+Effective Date: 12/27/2025

+---

+## 1. Introduction
+Matthews Fitness ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how our mobile application collects, uses, and safeguards your information.

+---

+## 2. Information We Collect
+To provide fitness and nutrition tracking services, Matthews Fitness may collect the following types of data:

+**Personal Information**
+- Email address (collected via Google Sign-In)
+- A unique Account ID (also referred to as a Support ID), automatically generated to identify your account

+**Health & Fitness Data**
+- Weight, height, date of birth, gender, activity levels
+- Nutrition and food logs
+- Workout and activity history

+**User Content**
+- Photos of food or menus submitted for AI-based nutrition analysis
+- Images are processed temporarily and are not used to train public or shared AI models

+**Device & App Information**
+- Crash logs and diagnostic data used to improve app stability and performance

+---

+## 3. How We Use Your Data
+Your data is used to:
+- Calculate daily calorie and macro targets
+- Generate personalized workout plans and nutrition insights
+- Track progress and trends over time
+- Sync data securely across devices
+- Analyze food images using AI-assisted tools

+---

+## 4. Third-Party Services
+We do not sell your personal data.
+Matthews Fitness uses trusted third-party services to operate core functionality:

+- **Google Firebase** – Authentication, secure data storage, and crash reporting
+- **Google Gemini API** – Nutrition analysis, food recognition, and workout generation
+- **OpenFoodFacts** – Barcode-based nutrition data lookup

+All third-party services are used solely to support app functionality.

+---

+## 5. Health Disclaimer
+Matthews Fitness provides general health and fitness information for educational and informational purposes only.
+The app does not provide medical advice and is not a substitute for professional medical care.
+Always consult a qualified professional before making health-related decisions.

+---

+## 6. Estimates & Results Disclaimer
+Nutrition values, activity guidance, and projected goal timelines are estimates based on user-provided information and available data.
+Individual results may vary, and outcomes are not guaranteed.
+Users are responsible for their own health decisions.

+---

+## 7. Data Retention & Account Deletion
+We retain user data for as long as an account remains active.

+You may request deletion of your Matthews Fitness account and all associated data at any time.

+**How to request deletion:**
+- Email: **MatthewsFitnessHelp@gmail.com**
+- Subject line: **Account Deletion Request**
+- Include your **Matthews Fitness Account ID (Support ID)**, which can be found in the app under **Settings → About**
+- If available, you may also include the email address associated with your account

+Deletion requests are processed within **30 days**.
+Certain data may be retained temporarily where required for legal, security, or operational purposes.

+Matthews Fitness does not sell user data.

+---

+## 8. Changes to This Policy
+We may update this Privacy Policy from time to time.
+Continued use of the Matthews Fitness app after changes are posted constitutes acceptance of the updated policy.